 You know how convenient it is for you to get into all things when you have children.
 Whether it’s kitchen cupboards or pens from the drawer, my kids have a skill for mess-making.
+Therefore childproofing the home is super important to make sure your kid is safe.

 Your kid may also have noticed the floor vents in your house.
 It could be just discomfort for you, like throwing your car keys or Legos out.